Quick Start

 Stage 1: Installation

-Scenario 1: Use in a Standard K8s Cluster
+Scenario 1: Using in a Standard K8s Cluster

 Helm Installation Command

-Obtain the LoadBalancer IP of Higress Gateway and write it down.
-You can use it and port 80 and 443 to access Higress Gateway.
+Obtain the LoadBalancer IP of Higress Gateway and record it.
+You can access the Higress Gateway through ports 80 and 443 of this IP.

-The following groups can be applied to all local K8s clusters.
-If there is already a test cluster running on your PC, you can go to Step 3 directly and install Higress.
+The following steps apply to all scenarios where you start a K8s cluster locally for verification.
+If you already have a test cluster configured locally, you can skip directly to Step 3 to install Higress.

 Step 1: Install kubectl & kind